rust-lang/rust/src/doc/rustc-dev-guide/src/closure.md

 [upvars]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/query/queries/struct.upvars_mentioned.html

-Other than lazy invocation, one other thing that the distinguishes a closure from a normal function is that it can use the upvars.
+Other than lazy invocation, one other thing that distinguishes a closure from a normal function is that it can use the upvars.
 It borrows these upvars from its surrounding context; therefore the compiler has to determine the upvar's borrow type.
 The compiler starts with assigning an immutable borrow type and lowers the restriction (that is, changes it from